acreedcyber/chrome-ID/README.md

 - registers the API key as the `CHROME_STATS_API_KEY` repo secret,
 - triggers the first workflow run so you can verify it in the Actions tab.

-After it finishes, the only remaining manual step is pasting the contents of `kql/browser-extensions-detection.kql` into your Sentinel analytics rule.

 ### Prerequisites the bootstrap will check for